danger

 • Provide habitat for wildlife (flowers for pollinators or seeds, fruits, or cones for birds and other wildlife)

-For trees not on one of these lists, contact your Tree Inspector with the botanic and common name of trees you want to plant, including cultivar or variety name, if any.
+For more information, contact your Tree Inspector with the botanic and common name of trees you want to plant, including cultivar or variety name, if any.
 The Tree Inspector can then determine whether the tree is an appropriate replacement tree.

 Read the Tree Code, Title 11